Se Me Olvidó Otra Vez: Promotion and reception

 "Se Me Olvidó Otra Vez" was released as the album's lead single in 1975 by RCA.
 Juan Gabriel performed the song live at the Palacio de Bellas Artes in 1990 and the performance was included on his first live album Juan Gabriel en el Palacio de Bellas Artes (1990).
 He re-recorded the track on his 2001 compilation album Por Los Siglos and again in 2015 with fellow Mexican singer-songwriter Marco Antonio Solís on Juan Gabriel's vocal duet album Los Dúo.
 According to the book Grandes Intérpretes del Bolero (2019) by Eladio Rodulfo Gonzalez, it has become one of the most-well known ranchera songs in the world.
 Univision listed the track as "one of the 13 songs you are obligated to hear".
 E! contributor Vanessa Odreman ranked "Se Me Olvidó Otra Vez" as Juan Gabriel's 10th best song.
 Antonieta Ramos of Heraldo USA cited the track as one of the 10 songs "for a heartbreak".
 The duet version was praised by AllMusic's Thom Jurek as a "lovely ballad".
-Commercially, the track became one of the best-performing songs of 1975 in Mexico.